Good American Family

-Good American Family is an American drama limited series based on the adoption by Kristine (Ellen Pompeo) and Michael Barnett (Mark Duplass) of Natalia Grace (Imogen Faith Reid), a child with dwarfism who the Barnetts decide to abandon after she starts to display peculiar behavior, falsely claiming she had been an adult pretending to be a child to justify doing so.
+Good American Family is an American true crime drama anthology series.
+The first season is based on the adoption by Kristine (Ellen Pompeo) and Michael Barnett (Mark Duplass) of Natalia Grace (Imogen Faith Reid), a child with dwarfism whom the Barnetts decide to abandon after she starts to display peculiar behavior, falsely claiming she had been an adult pretending to be a child to justify doing so.
 Good American Family premiered on Hulu on March 19, 2025.
-The series received generally mixed reviews from critics.
+The first season received generally mixed reviews from critics.
+In August 2026, it was renewed for a second season, which will focus on Lorena Bobbitt.